|

 Ocular complications of Uveitis may produce profound and irreversible loss of vision, especially when unrecognized or treated improperly.
 The most frequent complications include Cataracts, Glaucoma, Glaucomatocyclitic Crisis, Retinal detachment, Neovascularization of the Retina, Optic Nerve, or Iris and Cystoid Macular Edema, the most common cause of decreased vision from Uveitis.
 Patients suspected of having Uveitis should, therefore, be referred immediately for complete ophthalmologic evaluation.

-Ocular, and Immunologicial-Vasculitis Help
+Links to References, Ocular, and Immunologicial-Vasculitis Help

 Uveitis Specialist